Is high fence hunting a great business move?

 Basically, it's hunting a zoo.
 How did this ever gain traction as a business idea?

-If the buck scored over 226 inches, the price was nearly $10,000, plus an additional $150 for each inch of antler past that.
+For many places, if the buck scored over 226 inches, the price was nearly $10,000, plus an additional $150 for each inch of antler past that.
+Think about that, $150 an inch!
 That means that anyone who shoots a 300-inch whitetail at this facility is out a cool $20,000, at least.

 Giving the customers what they want

 At some point someone fenced in some deer and someone else paid them to go in and shoot them.
 In a way, I can't blame the owner, intentional or not.
 Someone waved money in their face and they didn't have to work for it.
 They probably thought they were just giving deer hunters what they wanted.